· LoveMeIV Clinical Team · guides · 9 min read

 4. B-complex push

 A B-complex IV push covers thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), and pyridoxine (B6).
 The relevant nutrients for a hangover context are thiamine (which alcohol depletes and which is implicated in the brain-fog component), and B6 (which is involved in the metabolism of multiple neurotransmitters).
-The B-complex push is the smallest part of the drip volumetrically, and the part with the most modest evidence base, but it is the part that most consistently shows up in patient feedback as “I felt sharper later in the day.”
+The B-complex push is the smallest part of the drip volumetrically, and the part with the most modest evidence base.
+The “I felt sharper later in the day” effect people attribute to B vitamins is anecdote rather than trial data, and we would rather say so than sell it.

 The riboflavin in the B-complex turns urine bright yellow for a few hours.
 This is normal.
 It is not a sign that the vitamins are “wasted” — it is a sign that your kidneys are doing what they should with the soluble vitamins your body has finished using.